MarkusHarnusek/MarkDownConverter/README.md

 ## Credits

-Some style aspects have been codeveloped with [7XDev](https://github.com/7XDev)
+Some style aspects have been codeveloped by [7XDev](https://github.com/7XDev)